ZhouLong0/UNEM-Transductive/README.md

 ##  Introduction
-This repository contains the code for our paper "UNEM: UNrolled Generalized EM for Transductive Few-Shot Learning".
+🚀 This repository contains the code for our paper "UNEM: UNrolled Generalized EM for Transductive Few-Shot Learning" accepted to CVPR 2025!

 Usage instructions for Visual only methods (Tables 1-2) are located in the [EM-Gaussian folder](UNEM_Gaussian/).